mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 *[Tape change.]*

-**Katagiri:** Well, the *Abhidharmakosha* is an outlook on the human world, the structure of the human world, the structure of human beings.
+**Katagiri:** Well, the *Abhidharmakosha* is [this] outlook on the human world, the structure of the human world, the structure of human beings.
 They explain how the world is created, just like creation of the world mentioned by Christianity.

-According to that, I told you about [Mount Sumeru](glossary#mount-sumeru).
+According to [that], I told you about [Mount Sumeru](glossary#mount-sumeru).
 Right in the middle of the Universe there is the huge Mount Sumeru.
 At the top of the mountain, the gods exists, and four kinds of guardians exist, protecting the gods.
 And also eight mountains, and nine beautiful, fragrant oceans.
 And then, four kinds of currents exist: north, south, east, west.
-[The seventh part] is the human world.
+[The southern part of the planet] is the human world. [...]
 In the first book of *Abhidharmakosha*, the whole book is an explanation of how this structure and form exists.
 Very interesting.

 #### 1:35:52 end of recording